andreabellome/MRPLP_DACE_python/README.md

 ## Installation

-To work on MRPLPpy, one can simply clone the repository in local machine:
+To work with MRPLPpy, one can simply clone the repository in the local machine:

 ```bash
 git clone "https://github.com/andreabellome/MRPLP_DACE_python"